An optimal diagonalization-based preconditioner for parabolic optimal control problems: Introduction

 Note that $C_{\epsilon,n}$ is defined as

 and $\epsilon \in (0,1]$.
 Since $C_{\epsilon,n}$ is an $\epsilon$-circulant matrix, it admits the following decomposition \cite{BiniLatoucheMeini,Bertaccini_Ng_2003}

 where and

 Several efficient preconditioned iterative solvers have been proposed for \eqref{eqn:matrix_A_before}.
 One notable class of such methods is the circulant-based preconditioners \cite{WuZhou2020,Bouillon2024,FungHon_2024}, whose main idea is to replace the Toeplitz matrix $B_n$ defined by \eqref{eqn:Toeplitz_Mat_B} by a circulant or skew-circulant matrix in order to form an efficient preconditioner.
-Despite their numerically observed success, theoretically these preconditioners have not shown to be parameter-robust due to the low-rank approximation from the circulant-based approximation.
+Despite their numerically observed success, theoretically these preconditioners have not shown to be parameter-robust \correc{ in theory, meaning that their performance can degrade significantly as problem parameters—such as the mesh size or the regularization parameter, primarily} due to the low-rank \correc{term in} the circulant-based approximation.

-Another major existing method is preconditioning technique based on Schur complement approximations \cite{WuWangZhou2023,LevequePearson22,Linheatopt2022}, which is a typical preconditioning approach in the context of preconditioning for saddle point systems (see, e.g., \cite{pearson2012regularization,ANU:9672992}) and their effectiveness is based on approximating the Schur complements by multiplications of easily invertible matrices (e.g., \cite{PearsonWathen2012,LevequePearson22,AxelssonNeytcheva2006, MurphyGolubWathen2000}).
-Recently, $\epsilon$-circulant modifications have been introduced to such approximate-Schur-complement preconditioning techniques for the optimal control problems, which leads to a significant improvement on computational efficiency and parallelism along time dimension (see, e.g, \cite{doi:10.1137/20M1316354, doi:10.1137/19M1309869, LiLinHon2023, Linhonwave2022, WuWangZhou2023, 2020arXiv200509158G}).
+Another major existing method is preconditioning technique based on Schur complement approximations \correc{\cite{pearson2012regularization,WuWangZhou2023,LevequePearson22,Linheatopt2022}}, which is a typical preconditioning approach in the context of preconditioning for saddle point systems (see, e.g., \correc{\cite{MurphyGolubWathen2000,ANU:9672992})} and their effectiveness is based on approximating the Schur complements by multiplications of easily invertible matrices (e.g., \correc{\cite{PearsonWathen2012,LevequePearson22,AxelssonNeytcheva2006}}).
+Recently, $\epsilon$-circulant modifications have been introduced to such approximate-Schur-complement preconditioning techniques for the optimal control problems, which leads to a significant improvement on computational efficiency and parallelism along \correc{the} time dimension (see, e.g, \cite{doi:10.1137/20M1316354, doi:10.1137/19M1309869, LiLinHon2023, Linhonwave2022, WuWangZhou2023, 2020arXiv200509158G}).